Ralph E. Hurlburt, Master Designer

 The same year, Ralph was listed as a building contractor, real estate agent, realtor, real estate sales, and partner in the firm of Hurlburt and Tifal, Architectural Designers and Realtors.
 Previously Early in his building career, Hurlburt partnered with builder Charles H. Tifal, a partnership that lasted until 1942.

-Although never listed as an architect, Hurlburt was responsible for the building of numerous homes in the La Mesa and San Diego areas.
-He published a promotional booklet in 1925 with Charles Tifal entitled “Distinctive Homes” in 1925 reflecting a variety of styles of homes which remain some of San Diego’s outstanding architectural landmarks.
+Although never listed as an architect, Hurlburt was responsible for designing numerous homes in the La Mesa and San Diego areas.
+He published a promotional booklet in 1925 with Charles Tifal entitled “Distinctive Homes,” with a variety of home designs which remain as some of San Diego’s outstanding architectural landmarks.

-Some of the architectural styles included in his designs include the Spanish Eclectic, English Tudor Revival, English Cottage, French Eclectic, Arts and Crafts, Colonial Revival, Italian Renaissance and variants with North African and Amercan Pueblo territorial design elements, Hurlburt primarily designed high-end custom residences in the Kensington, the Marston Hills subdivision, Mission Hills, Point Loma, and Uptown Communities.
-Mr. Hurlburt was a member of the San Diego Realty Board.
-He was also involved in local sporting events having won the San Diego County tennis championship doubles.
-With his death at the age of 55 in 1942, his obituary noted a career as a banker, real estate agent, and insurance salesman; the man of many trades.
-His father added, “Ralph was very fond of outdoor games such as baseball, tennis and golf.
+With a myriad of architectural styles ranging from Spanish Eclectic, English Tudor Revival, English Cottage, French Eclectic, Arts and Crafts, Colonial Revival, Italian Renaissance and variants with North African and Amercan Pueblo territorial design elements, Hurlburt primarily designed high-end custom residences in the Kensington, the Marston Hills subdivision, Mission Hills, Point Loma, and Uptown Communities of San Diego.
+He was a member of the San Diego Realty Board and was active in many sports as highlighted by his father: “Ralph was very fond of outdoor games such as baseball, tennis and golf.
 He was in the NE State Baseball League.
 In tennis he and his partner held the double championship in the City of San Diego for four years and in 1924, they won the San Diego County tennis championship doubles.”
 With his death at the age of 55 in 1942, his obituary noted a career as a banker, real estate agent, and insurance salesman, but no mention of his design work.